 Make informed choices about your health and wellbeing.

-If you want to find out more detailed information about balanced diets, getting your five a day or meal planning then the sites below offer lots of helpful information and advice.
+If you want to find out more detailed information about balanced diets, getting your 5 a day or meal planning then there is lots of helpful information and advice.

-Latest guidance says that no more than five percent of your daily calories should be from added or 'free' sugars.
-Find out more attached to this page.
+Latest guidance says that no more than 5% of your daily calories should be from added or 'free' sugars.
+Find out more in the document attached to this page.

 Change for Life have created a new iPhone app that lets you scan food and drink packaging to find out exactly how much sugar it contains.

 You can get tailored weight management advice, help and support at Live Life Better Derbyshire.

 As well as weight management you can find out about stopping smoking and healthy lifestyles.

 The British Nutrition Foundation offers a wealth of advice on balanced diets, healthy eating and recipe ideas.

 We’ve all heard about making sure we get our 5 a day.
 But what does it really mean?
 Find out more about 5 a day on the Live Well pages.

 You can create a 5 a day meal planner and shopping list online.
 It makes healthy eating simple, with ideas for meals, tasty recipes, cheaper options and top tips.